AIG-Livny/mapyr/README.md

 `public` - for anyone who want include us as subproject

-Create file `build.py` in the project root directory.
-Put this text into it:

 ### You can look at examples in the `test` directory